 Lyme is a tick borne disease that can cause symptoms such as lethargy, fever, joint pain and lameness.
 It can lead to more severe symptoms such as kidney failure, heart and nervous system diseases.
 The Lyme vaccine can be given at 9 weeks of age or older and consists of two injections given 3 weeks apart followed by annual boosters.

 A bronchitis that causes a harsh or gagging cough.
 This vaccine is highly recommended if you plan on taking your dog to kennels, obedience classes, or dog parks.
-The Bordetella vaccine can be given at 8 weeks of age or older and and consists of two injections given 2-4 weeks apart followed by annual boosters.
+The Bordetella vaccine can be given at 8 weeks of age or older and and is given orally followed by annual boosters.